colehaus/colex/posts/about/main.md

 blog.

 You can contact me at [colehaus@cryptolab.net](mailto:colehaus@cryptolab.net).
-<span class="noted">If you have any comments, please message me and I'll try to
+<span class="noted"><span>If you have any comments, please message me and I'll
-incorporate and attribute them.</span>[^comment] If I've referenced a resource that you can't access but would like to, please message me.
+try to incorporate and attribute them.</span></span>[^comment] If I've referenced a resource that you can't access but would like to, please message me.

 <!--more-->